timo-reymann/intellij-mjml-support/README.md

 To get started please read the [Contribution Guidelines](./CONTRIBUTING.md).

 ## Documentation

 ### Extending plugin functionality with additional plugins

-If you want to support custom functionality or resolving maybe specific to the needs your company, there are some entrypoints available.
+If you want to support custom functionality or resolving maybe specific to the needs of your company, there are some entrypoints available.

 #### Custom mjml resolution

 You want to add custom mjml tags or custom resolving to match your needs?

-Simply use the extension point `de.timo_reymann.intellij-mjml-support.tagInformationProvider`:
+Use the extension point `de.timo_reymann.intellij-mjml-support.tagInformationProvider`:

 ```xml

 <extensions defaultExtensionNs="de.timo_reymann.intellij-mjml-support">
     <tagInformationProvider implementation="my.company.OurCustomTaginformationProvider"/>
 </extensions>